STATUTE of the Royal Malta Yacht Club

 3.4 The honorary office of President may be offered to a suitable person selected by the Committee.
 Any person so selected may remain in office for three years, but may be reappointed on an annual basis by the Committee.
 The President’s role shall be an advisory one, to be sought at the discretion of the Committee.

 3.5 The Honorary Treasurer will be the Club’s financial adviser and the finances of the Club will be under his direction.
 He will also be responsible for supervising the Club accounts, the preparation of annual budgets and the preparation and presentation of the audited financial statements to the members at the Annual General Meeting.
-All financial transactions relating to the Club shall be done under the signatures of the Honorary Treasurer, together with the Commodore, or the Honorary Secretary, or any other delegated member of the Committee.
+The financial year of the club shall commence on the 1st of January and end on the 31st of December of each year.
+All financial transactions relating to the Club shall be done under the signatures of any two of the following: the Honorary Treasurer, the Commodore, or the Honorary Secretary, or any other delegated member of the Committee, after receiving Honorary Treasurer’s written consent.

 3.6 The Committee shall have the power to make any bye-laws it may deem necessary, provided such bye-laws are not in conflict with the Statute.
 The Committee shall cause any such bye-laws to be communicated to all members of the Club, and to be available for inspection in the Club office.
 Bye-laws shall be numbered sequentially and dated.